-This tag is one we used to use more frequently than we use now, but it is still a nice way to separate sections on a page by including a horizontal line.
+This tag is one used more frequently in the past, but it is still a nice way to separate sections on a page by including a horizontal line.
 To add a horizontal line, include the following tag (Note that it's only an opening tag with no closing tag.
 It's a horizontal line, so the tag doesn't need to go around anything else.
 As a result, there's only the one tag.):